-I/O Point Assigned Function Description Settings (see chart A for instructions on navigating and setting menu functions) Input - Dual virtual When this input is turned on, the G-Force® switches Second set of virtual limits is limit sets to a second independent set of virtual limits.
-See done the same as the standard ' chart C for instructions on setting each of these limit set but with this input on. sets.
-Functionality may be assigned via custom 2 default functionality programming to meet application requirements. assigned Contact your Gorbel® dealer for more details.
-Functionality may be assigned via custom 3 default functionality programming to meet application requirements. assigned Contact your Gorbel® dealer for more details.
-Functionality may be assigned via custom 4 programming to meet application requirements. assigned Contact your Gorbel® dealer for more details.
+I/O Point Assigned Function Description Settings (see chart A for instructions on navigating and setting menu functions) Input - Dual virtual When this input is turned on, the G-Force® switches Second set of virtual limits is 1 · done the same as the standard ' 1 chart C for instructions on setting each of these limit set but with this input on. sets.
+Functionality may be assigned via custom 2 programming to meet application requirements.
+Contact your Gorbel® dealer for more details.
+Functionality may be assigned via custom 3 programming to meet application requirements.
+Contact your Gorbel® dealer for more details.
+Functionality may be assigned via custom 4 programming to meet application requirements.
+Contact your Gorbel® dealer for more details.
 This output is controlled by input number 5 on the 5 optional expansion 8-point input/output block.
-When " that input is on, output 5 on the iQ actuator input/ output module is on and vise versa.
+When that input is on, output 5 on the iQ actuator input/ output module is on and vise versa.
 This output is controlled by input number 6 on the 6 optional expansion 8-point input/output block.
-When " that input is on, output 6 on the iQ actuator input/ output module is on and vise versa.
-Output - Service This output turns on when service is required The reset function for this 7 indicator output is in the SERVICE ' may be used to turn on an external service indicator Output Foult in direction (supplied by others).
+When that input is on, output 6 on the iQ actuator input/ output module is on and vise versa.
+Output - Service This output turns on when service is required The reset function for this 7 indicator output is in the SERVICE ' may be used to turn on an external service indicator (supplied by others).
 TIME or SRV WARN OFF.
-This output turns on when a command fault or drive 8 1 fault occurs.
+1 .
+This output turns on when a command fault or drive 8 fault occurs.
 It does not turn on due to a command warning.